-Ph.
-D. Biological/Chemical Oceanography, Florida State University, 1997
+- Ph.
+D. Biogeochemical Oceanography, Florida State University, Tallahassee, FL; 1997

 Biogeochemistry of aquatic environments with emphasis on carbon and nitrogen cycling and flux; aquatic microbial ecology; harmful algal blooms; hydrocarbon bioremediation; coastal zone management; aquatic science education; ecosystem-based mitigation strategies for surface and subsurface flow contaminant loading.